tiashDev/pic-docs/docs/source/api.rst

 .. _color:

 color *color*
-   """Sets the color of the current line to *color*.
+   Sets the color of the current line to *color*.
-   :param color: The colour."""

 .. _fill:

 fill *color*
-   """Fills any fillable polygon that is drawn by the turtle with the color *color*.
+   Fills any fillable polygon that is drawn by the turtle with the color *color*.
-   :param color: The colour."""

 .. _fillcolor_start: